JasperJB/SecureMessagingExtension/README.md

 # SecureMessagingExtension
-A chrome extension that uses AES-GCM encoding and a local encryption key encoded with PBKDF2 fixed salt.
+A chrome extension that uses AES-GCM local encoding and a local encryption key encoded with PBKDF2 fixed salt.
+This extension allows you and your friends to send and recieve encrypted messages without ever presenting the plaintext to the cloud or your messaging service of choice.

 # To download and enable this extension: